-The theme of Local Nomad’s summer 2017 issue will be “Truth or Consequences.”
+The theme of Local Nomad’s current summer 2017 issue is “Truth or Consequences.”
 The theme is inspired by the old game show of the 1950s & 60s, in which contestants suffered jokey consequences if they could not discern the “truth.”
 So, what is truth and what is fake?
 And what are the consequences of each?

 Facts, reality, “alternative facts,” lies, and omissions.
 The intention that weaves it all together, the harm done or repaired.
 Surrounded by a sea of information, the need to discern truth from lies seems to weigh heavily upon us.
 Does truth set us free?
 Can we handle it?
 Does it really exist?
 Or do we give up and find comfort or power in the tales and outright lies we tell ourselves and others?
 In any case, explorations into the nature of truth and deception are often a slippery slope, thus providing a perfect theme for poetry, fiction, and art.